Cal Softball Camps

 Highlights Include

-- Official Cal Softball Camp T-Shirt (t-shirts not provided at fall hitting/pitching clinics)
+- Official Cal Softball Camp T-Shirt (t-shirts not provided at fall & winter hitting/pitching clinics)

 - Superior instruction from the UC Berkeley Coaching Staff & Players